12345Shahid/createHalal/file-list.md

 Description: Blog tool implementations

 [ actually I don't have the file names for this batch but all the files which are not included into any other batches are inside this batch ]

+## Batch Files Overview

+Below is a comprehensive list of all files organized by batch.
+Each batch contains specific tools and components developed for the CreateHalal platform.

+### Batch 1
+- File 1: Description
+- File 2: Description
+// ... existing code ...

+### Batch 26
+- File 1: Description
+- File 2: Description

+// Add any additional descriptions or notes here to enhance understanding of the file structure and purpose.

+// ... existing code ...